Photo is courtesy of Yu Qiu, Principal Scientist, Biologics Research, Sanofi R&D

 The Abdul Latif Jameel Clinic for Machine Learning in Health at MIT has reached a historic milestone that marks the first step in a long-term strategic collaboration with Sanofi, a multinational diversified healthcare company.
 The Jameel Clinic and Sanofi pharmaceutical research teams will collaborate on the development and application of artificial intelligence (AI) and machine learning capabilities to revolutionize healthcare and advance impactful and effective drug discovery and development.

-This new partnership is the stepping stone towards larger collaborations with the pharma giant, with the intention of expanding the scope to other teams within the corporation to achieve even greater results.
+This new collaboration is the stepping stone towards larger collaborations with the pharma giant, with the intention of expanding the scope to other teams within the corporation to achieve even greater results.
 The collaboration will provide Sanofi with access to more than 50 principal investigators and researchers across MIT, and will leverage the combined experience of both organizations to evolve innovation within healthcare, democratize access to state-of-the-art healthcare technologies around the globe, and advance closely aligned visions of a healthier world and shared commitment to impact.

 “We are excited to have Sanofi come on board as our collaborator in using data and technology to advance healthcare and positively impact the lives of people around the world,” said Ignacio Fuentes, Managing Director at Jameel Clinic.
 “Our new collaboration with Sanofi, which builds on our existing collaborations with pharmaceutical sector leaders, is an important step in advancing our work to reimagine the intersection of technology and health using data, AI and machine learning.
 Industry collaborations are vital to our ability to make new discoveries in machine learning, biology, chemistry and clinical sciences that will shape the future of drug discovery and development.